SaferGo/CroissantVulkanRenderer/README.md

 |
 |-- assets
 |   |-- models              # Meshes and textures
-|   `-- skybox              # HDR files with their generated irradiance and BRDFlut textures
+|   `-- skybox              # HDR files with their generated irradiance, prefiltered env. and BRDFlut textures
 |
 |-- bin                     # Contains the executable files
 |